 - We replace 10% of our bone every year while our entire skelton is renewed every 10 years.
 Bone is a living tissue that needs to be exercised (just like muscle) and nourished.
 Weight bearing exercise is essential for building bones including skipping, rowing on a machine or running up stairs as often as you can.
 Foods to nourish your bones include bone broth, prunes, onions, sage and raw dairy.

 - Our intestines are lined with cells known as villi which absorb those nutrients in the foods we eat and are constantly being renewed.
 Eating plenty of fresh vegetables and fruit along with fiber rich foods help the process along.
-Here is the low down on probiotic foods for your intestine health.

 - While our liver has a great capacity for regeneration, it can be seriously damaged by alcohol abuse and by excessive sugar consumption too.
 Cirrhosis means the liver becomes so damaged that it can no longer cope.
 Respect your liver by cutting down alcohol and cutting out almost all sugar consumption which is a true poison for your liver.
 At the same time, detox your liver with the help of milk thistle.
 The milk thistle is a unique liver protectant and for this reason it can be used as a hangover cure too.
 The milk thistle is even more interesting because it has no equal in the world of conventional medicine.